Analogy: History

-In normative matters

 Morality

 Analogical reasoning plays a very important part in morality.
-This may be in part because morality is supposed to be impartial and fair.
-If it is wrong to do something in a situation A, and situation B is analogous to A in all relevant features, then it is also wrong to perform that action in situation B. Moral particularism accepts analogical moral reasoning, rejecting both deduction and induction, since only the former can do without moral principles.
+This may be because morality is supposed to be impartial and fair.
+If it is wrong to do something in a situation A, and situation B corresponds to A in all related features, then it is also wrong to perform that action in situation B. Moral particularism accepts such reasoning, instead of deduction and induction, since only the first can be used regardless of any moral principles.

+Psychology

+Structure mapping theory

+Structure mapping, originally proposed by Dedre Gentner, is a theory in psychology that describes the psychological processes involved in reasoning through, and learning from, analogies.
+More specifically, this theory aims to describe how familiar knowledge, or knowledge about a base domain, can be used to inform an individual's understanding of a less familiar idea, or a target domain.
+According to this theory, individuals view their knowledge of ideas, or domains, as interconnected structures.
+In other words, a domain is viewed as consisting of objects, their properties, and the relationships that characterise their interactions.
+The process of analogy then involves: